5onn1/5onn1/README.md

 ## Hi there 👋

-I'm a web developer who love build apps with Vue.js!
-On my free time I also love to play soccer and play guitar.
+I'm a Full-Stack web developer who love build apps on my free time.
+Also I love to play soccer and do exercise.

 - I'm currently working on building websites with Vue.js.
 - I’m currently learning Reactjs.